 It is quite difficult to pick only one so can I cheat and pick three?

-- Tuition Hack 101: Education is important, but tuition is really expensive nowadays!
+- How to Pay for College: Tuition Hack 101: Education is important, but tuition is really expensive nowadays!
 In this article, I provided some great tips and tricks that I have personally used to help me spend less out-of-pocket for my tuition.
 I love this article because the tips are very practical, and I can’t wait for you guys to try them!

 - When Life Gives you Free Candy, Take it!: This is a cute piece of mine that I love.
 It is somewhat related to personal finance because it focuses on the free things that life gives you, but deep down, it is more about gratitude.
 Life is made up of moments of happiness, and I love every single one of the snippets of life in this article that fill my heart with joy.